 Mix nuts.
 Combine coconut oil, honey, vanilla, cinnamon and sea salt in saucepan over low heat until fully mixed.
 Pour this over nuts and mix well.

 Add raisins and shredded coconut.
-Store in airtight container.
+Store your grain free granola in an airtight container.
 Best refrigerated.

-Serve with raw milk or cream and add some berries if desired.
+Serve grain free granola with raw milk or cream and add some berries if desired.

 Sarah, The Healthy Home Economist